Heber Valley Hospital employee charged in financial card, medical equipment thefts from workplace | Gephardt Daily

 - Theft of items of value greater than $5,000, a second-degree felony

-In the financial car thefts, he faces charges of:
+In the financial card thefts, he faces charges of:

 - Unlawful acquisition/possession/transfer financial card, a third-degree felony